Bill would require Clark, Washoe schools to have libraries

-Public and charter schools in Clark and Washoe counties would be required to have libraries and employ certified teacher librarians under two new Senate bills heard before the Senate Committee on Education on Wednesday.
+Public and charter schools in Clark and Washoe counties would be required to have libraries and employ certified teacher librarians under two new Senate bills heard Wednesday before the Senate Committee on Education.

 The first, Senate Bill 249, was introduced by Sens.
-Mo Denis and Marilyn Dondero-Loop, both D-Las Vegas, in an effort to combat a decline in school librarians and media specialists in Nevada, Denis said.
+Mo Denis and Marilyn Dondero-Loop, both D-Las Vegas, to combat a decline in school librarians and media specialists in Nevada, Denis said.

 He said the number of school librarians in Clark County has been decreasing since the 2008 recession.